-The intensity of light with given frequency $\nu$ and with given radiating object's area $A$ in the black body radiation is given by the following formula, the Plank's law.
+The intensity of light with given frequency $\nu$ and with given radiating object area $A$ in the black body radiation is given by the following formula, the Planck's law:

-Equivalently, the number of photons produced is given by:
+Equivalently, the number of photons produced is given by

-In the case of the black hole, the black hole radiates certain frequencies of light corresponding to the spectrum of areas.
-As is the case in \cite{Bekenstein}, it is easy to see that $h \nu/ k T$ should correspond to $A_{spec}/4$, where $A_{spec}$ is the area spectrum, since the leading behavior in the denominator should reproduce the black hole entropy.
-From \cite{Hawking}, we also know that $1/kT=8\pi M$ and $A_{BH}=16\pi M^2$ where $M$ is the mass of the black hole, and $A_{BH}$ the area of the black hole.
-Plugging everything into (\ref{number}), we obtain the following:
+In the case of a black hole, the black hole radiates certain frequencies of light corresponding to the spectrum of areas.
+As the case in Ref.
+8, seeing that the following relation between the energy of the black hole, $h\nu$, and the area spectrum corresponding to it, $A_{spec}$, must hold is easy: